american-perspectives-capstone/american-attitudes/README.md

     </tr>
     <tr>
         <td><code>HAPPENd_W41</code>
-        <td>What do you think will happen the United States importance in the future?</td>
+        <td>Still thinking ahead 30 years, which do you think is more likely to happen in the U.S.?</td>
         <td>
     <ul>1 The U.S. will be MORE important in the world</ul>
 <ul>2 The U.S. will be LESS important in the world</ul>